-Cinema/Chicago, together with the City of Chicago Department of Cultural Affairs and Special Events and our consular and cultural partners, presents this free weekly film series that celebrates the richness and diversity of international and independent filmmaking.
+Cinema/Chicago, together with the City of Chicago Department of Cultural Affairs and Special Events and our consular and cultural partners, presents the 14th annual International Screenings Program, a free weekly film series that celebrates the richness and diversity of international and independent filmmaking.

 Discussions led by cultural leaders, scholars and film critics will be held after select screenings.